-The Division’s Electrophysiology Program, under the leadership of James Perry, M.D., specializes in the diagnosis and treatment of heart rhythm abnormalities in both children and adults with congenital heart disease.
+The Division’s Electrophysiology Program, under the leadership of James Perry, M.D., and Matthew Williams, M.D., specializes in the diagnosis and treatment of heart rhythm abnormalities in both children and adults with congenital heart disease.
 We provide a full range of procedures and services, including catheter ablations, pacemaker and defibrillator care, and second opinions for patients outside our region.
 Our team is also involved in clinical research studies, as well as basic science research with the University of California, San Diego.

 Outpatient and inpatient care.
 Outpatient clinics are provided for patients with pacemakers and defibrillators.
 The Electrophysiology Program (EP) team also provides inpatient consultation services to the general cardiology program and other programs at Rady Children’s.